rust-lang/reference/src/expressions/method-call-expr.md

   the object, then inherent impl candidates for the type.
 * For a struct, enum, or foreign type, there is a search for inherent impl candidates for the type.
-* For a type param, there's a search for for inherent candidates on the param.
+* For a type param, there's a search for inherent candidates on the param.
 * For various simpler types (listed below) there's a search for inherent candidates for the incoherent type.
 * After any of these, there's a further search for extension candidates for